 Because RSUs representing the right to receive shares of our common stock upon settlement have value even in the absence of stock price appreciation, the Committee believes we are able to incent and retain our named executive officers using fewer shares of our common stock, thereby reducing the dilutive impact of our long-term equity awards and allowing us to use our equity compensation resources more efficiently.
 Since their value increases with any increase in the value of the underlying shares, RSUs serve as an incentive which aligns with the long-term interests of our executive officers and stockholders.
 In addition, the multi-year vesting requirement serves our retention objectives since our executive officers must remain continuously employed by us through the applicable vesting dates to fully earn these awards.
-In fiscal 2018, the Committee did not grant any stock options to our named executive officers.

-In fiscal 2018, we granted the following RSU awards to our named executive officers as an effective retention tool that rewards continued service with us:
+In fiscal 2020, we granted the following RSU awards to our named executive officers as an effective retention tool that rewards continued service with us:

 Named Executive Officer Number of Shares Subject to RSU Award

+Stoven B. Requehamn 48,918

-Steven R. Beauchamp 82,000
+Steven R. Beauchamp 32,612

-40,500

-Toby J. Williams 70,000
+Toby J. Williams 22,421

+9,609

-Michael R. Haske 42,000
+Michael R. Haske 22,421

-21,000
+9,609

-Edward W. Gaty 22,000
+Edward W. Gaty 14,948

-10,950
+6,406

-Mark S. Kinsey 18,200
+Mark S. Kinsey 14,268

-9,000
+6,115

-- Vests 25% per year following the date of grant subject to continued service through each applicable vesting date. - Vests based on certain compounded annual revenue growth rates through fiscal 2019 measured from fiscal 2017 and average adjusted EBITDA margin for fiscal 2018 and fiscal 2019.
+Vests 25% per year following the date of grant subject to continued service through each applicable vesting date.